RamblingCookieMonster/Dots/README.md

 * `ScriptsPath` and `DataPath` live under the module by default.
 Move these elsewhere to avoid losing them if you remove or update the module
 * You might not have all of the data sources we support by default.
 Use `ScriptsToIgnore` to exclude these
 * This DotsConfig data is serialized in a file identified via `Get-DotsConfigPath`
-* We heavily use PSNeo4j.
+* We heavily use [PSNeo4j](https://github.com/RamblingCookieMonster/PSNeo4j).
 You can use `Set-PSNeo4jConfiguration` and `Get-PSNeo4jConfiguration` to configure this.
 At a minimum, you'll need to specify the `BaseUri` and `Credential`

 ## Does this support \<insert technology>?

 This is up to you!
-Ultimately, `Connect-TheDots` will run whatever you put in the `ScriptsPath`s.
+Ultimately, `Connect-TheDots` will run whatever you put in the `ScriptsPath`s (Danger!)

 You might consider:

-* Submitting an issue with the idea, including
+* Submitting an issue with your idea, including
   * What it should create (nodes, relationships, both)
   * What it creates:
     * Node label, and if label exists, consider a common prefix